bwvdnbro/bwvdnbro.github.io/_posts/2019-04-07-task-based-parallelisation.markdown

 To turn our two operations into a task based algorithm, we first need to divide our matrix into a number of smaller parts.
-This can be done in many ways, and I have already introduced some of them BEFORE.
+This can be done in many ways, and I have already introduced some of them [before]({% post_url 2019-02-28-graph-decomposition %}).
 A task will then constitute one of our operations (or part of it) on a single part of the matrix.
 Provided there are enough small parts, these tasks will be small in memory and constitute a small fraction of the total run time, as required.

 The first operation also satisfies the independence criterion, as the operation can be applied to any of the cells in a matrix part completely